-Fish species Aquatic zone Risk Status and Current Activities Sharks South and lower west MODERATE The stock levels of most sharks in these regions are now either at acceptable levels or are deemed to be recovery at acceptable rates following management intervention.

-Fish species Aquatic zone Risk Status and Current Activities Mid West - North MODERATE The stocks levels of some sharks in these regions are now considered to be recovering.
+Fish species Aquatic zone Risk Status and Current Activities South and lower west MODERATE The stock levels of most sharks in these regions are now either at acceptable levels or are deemed to be recovery at acceptable rates following management intervention.
+Sharks Mid West - North MODERATE MODERATE The stocks levels of some sharks in these regions are now considered to be recovering.
 The State based fisheries for this asset is currently being reviewed and no catches by these fisheries were recorded during the past season.
 Aquarium Fish Marine LOW The level of capture is low and the management restrictions are such that that these species are not at risk.